 This piece of branded content was great because it spoke to important issues concerning money, like prioritizing status over stability, the real price of convenience and the importance of budgeting and saving for the future.
 A lot of people resonated with the show because a many people have fallen into the trap of living beyond their means due to credit and loans.

-The first episode earned over 50 000 views and the last episode having over 90 000 and generated a lot of coverage in the media and conversation online.
+The first episode earned over 50 000 views and the last episode received over 90 000 views and generated a lot of coverage in the media and conversation online.

-There are an abundance of adverts that people are not engaging with because they lack subtlety and are focused on getting consumers to buy and don’t tell a story or leave them with something deeper.
+There are an abundance of adverts that people are not engaging with because they lack subtlety, they’re focused on getting consumers to buy and don’t tell a story or leave them with something deeper.
 According to this article, 59% of people are more likely to remember the brand through branded content than display ads because the content doesn’t feel like the brand is selling them something.
 And consumers are more likely to share that particular piece of content.

 For your content to have the desired effect it should have a protagonist, an interesting narrative, connect with your audience and align with your brand.
 Research your audience and know what they’re consuming and how they’re consuming it.
-Understand the platforms as well – what are the viewing and sharing a trends on that particular platform?
+Understand the platforms that they use as well (and how they use them) – what are the viewing and sharing a trends on that particular platform?
 Knowing this will help you maximize the reach of your content and generate conversation.